voducthuan/lru_algorithm/README.md

    java -jar lru_cache.jar

-LRU cache program supports options of 3 cases (they can be modified manually) for running.
+LRU cache program supports 3 cases options (they can be modified manually) for running.

 Example: